 Table of contents

-The occurrence, or appearance, of Broken Links on a website should be considered a natural turn of events that may result from changes to our site.
-Some product we linked to in a blog post, for example, has been removed from the store’s offer, or a service we used to offer has become part of some package, so the link to it has changed.
-In such a case, it is useful to know how to find the aforementioned internal linking errors.
+The occurrence, or appearance, of broken links on a website should be considered a natural turn of events that may result from changes to our site.
+Some products we linked to in a blog post, for example, have been removed from the store’s offer, or a service we used to offer has become part of some package, so the link to it has changed.
+In such a case, it is helpful to know how to find those internal linking errors mentioned above.

 Google Search Console as a free internal linking analysis tool

 Google Search Console is an analytical tool that allows us to analyze the health of a website, including in the area of indexing errors.
-Without bouncing off the edge too much, however, let’s focus on broken links.
+However, let’s focus on broken links without bouncing off the edge too much.

 This tool may already be within the reach of every person.
-Admittedly, there is a paid version, but in the case of searching for broken links of a medium-sized site, the purchase and access to all options will not be necessary.
+Admittedly, there is a paid version, but when searching for broken links to a medium-sized site, purchasing and accessing all options will not be necessary.

-At the top of the application window there is a bar where you should enter the URL of your site.
-When you click the “Start” button, the “crawl” process will begin, and the middle area of the application will slowly start filling up with your site addresses.
+At the top of the application window is a bar where you should enter your site’s URL.
+When you click the „Start” button, the „crawl” process will begin, and the middle area of the application will slowly start filling up with your site addresses.
 A pie chart will appear on the bottom right.
 Above the diagram is an overview of the status codes.
 By clicking on “Customer error (4xx)” in the “Response codes” section, you can filter broken links.
-In the lower left part of the application window you will find the “Inlinks” tab.
-There you will find links to 404 pages and additional information.
+In the lower left part of the application window, you will find the “Inlinks” tab.
+There, you will find links to 404 pages and additional information.

 The whole process of finding broken links can also be followed in the video: